foundersandcoders/old-fac4-coursebook/week6/librarians.md

 });
 React.render(
     <Hello data={dataset}/>, //here data becomes the attribute in the virtual DOM, to which dataset is assigned.
-    Download the chrome extension and have a look at the React DOM in your browser to see this! document.getElementById('mydiv')
+    //Download the chrome extension and have a look at the React DOM in your browser to see this! document.getElementById('mydiv')
 );
 ```